State Summary

 2020 cycle

 Alabama’s legislature established both the congressional and state legislative maps during a special session in November 2021.
-The congressional plan (HB 1) was passed on November 3, 2021 and signed by the Governor on November 4, 2021.
-The state legislative plans (HB 2 for state House districts, SB 1 for state Senate districts) were passed on November 3, 2021 and signed by the Governor on November 4, 2021.
+The congressional plan (HB 1), state Senate plan (SB 1), and state House plan (HB 2) were all passed on Nov.
+3, 2021, and signed by the governor on Nov.
+4, 2021.

 2010 cycle